folke/todo-comments.nvim/README.md

-    keyword = "wide", -- "fg", "bg", "wide" or empty. (wide is the same as bg, but will also highlight surrounding characters) after = "fg", -- "fg" or "bg" or empty pattern = [[.*<(KEYWORDS)\s*:]], -- pattern used for highlightng (vim regex) comments_only = true, -- this applies the pattern only inside comments using `commentstring` option },
+    keyword = "wide", -- "fg", "bg", "wide" or empty. (wide is the same as bg, but will also highlight surrounding characters) after = "fg", -- "fg" or "bg" or empty pattern = [[.*<(KEYWORDS)\s*:]], -- pattern used for highlightng (vim regex) comments_only = true, -- uses treesitter to match keywords in comments only },
   -- list of named colors where we try to extract the guifg from the -- list of hilight groups or use the hex color if hl not found as a fallback